Observational constraints on complex quintessence with attractive self-interaction: Complex Scalar Field in an homogeneous background

-As indicated in the introduction, it is interesting to explore dynamic EoS since they alleviate tensions between certain cosmological parameters.
+As indicated in the Introduction, it is interesting to explore dynamic EoS since they alleviate tensions between certain cosmological parameters.
 Classical scalar fields are simple models for introducing time-dependent equations of state.
-In particular, the case of a scalar field minimally coupled to gravity, with a positive canonical kinetic term, is called quintessence \cite{Copeland:2006wr,Zlatev:1998tr}.
+The case of a scalar field minimally coupled to gravity, with a positive canonical kinetic term, called quintessence \citep{Copeland:2006wr,Zlatev:1998tr}.
 Extensions to this model have been widely considered, for example some by including non-canonical scalar fields or negative signed kinetic terms.
-However in this work, we take an example from a simpler case, which considers a rapidly oscillating minimally coupled complex scalar field \cite{Gu:2001tr,Boyle:2001du,Suarez:2016eez}.
+However in this work, we consider a simpler case, which considers a rapidly oscillating minimally coupled complex scalar field \citep{Gu:2001tr,Boyle:2001du,Suarez:2016eez}.